|

 Museo de Arte Precolombino

-As you understand from its name, it's a pre-Columbian art museum, which means that you can see lots of artifacts from various cultures that lived in Peru, not just Inca ones.
+As you can understand from its name, it's a pre-Columbian art museum, which means that you can see lots of artifacts from various cultures that inhabited today's Peru (this even includes cultures that have coexisted or have pre-dated the Inca culture).

 Museo Historico Regional